Leading an OSONZAC trip

 The New Zealand Alpine Club has a policy that all club trips must have "field communications," so that you can call for help if necessary.
 If you are planning a trip that remains within mobile phone coverage, then a simple mobile phone will suffice.
 Otherwise, you will need a satellite phone or a personal locator beacon (PLB) or equivalent.
 The section has a number of these that can be borrowed by trip leaders.

-Before embarking on your trip, you need to leave a list of emergency contacts with the committee in the event of an emergency.
-When you get back from the trip, you need to let the committee know that you have returned safely: a text message to one of the committee members is sufficient, as is an email to the committee email address .
+When you get back from the trip, you should let the committee know that you have returned safely: a text message to one of the committee members is sufficient, as is an email to the committee email address.